All Episodes

 Hello.

-Oh my God, Rush, I can't believe I'm talking to you.
+I can't believe I'm talking to you.

 Hey, how was your golf game?

-How'd you hit them?
+How'd you hit?

-You know, the first day, this is what happened.
+Oh, you know, the first day, this is what happened.

 I hadn't played in many, many moons because I have been devoting my full energies to saving the country during the campaign.

-So the first day, this only when you haven't played in a while and you go out and play.
+So the first day, this whole day, when you haven't played in a while and you go out and play, I shot an 82.

 Wow, that's good.

-And uh I'm taking into the cleaners.
+And I'm taking into the cleaners.

-And I said, Don't worry about it, pal.
+And I said, don't worry about it, pal.

-I'll I'm gonna be horrible tomorrow.
+I'm going to be horrible tomorrow.

 And it's what happened.